DhruvSrikanth/TwitterGo/README.md

-# Project: Twitter Feed (Modelled as a Bounded-Buffer Problem)
+# Project: Twitter Feed (Modeled as a Bounded-Buffer Problem)

+Check `proj1/benchmark/proj1_report.md` for the report.